DENSE: Data-Free One-Shot Federated Learning

-\paragraph{Results in heterogeneous FL} Note that our proposed FedSyn can support heterogeneous models.
+Note that our proposed DENSE can support heterogeneous models.
 We apply five different CNN models on CIFAR10 dataset with Dirichlet distribution $\alpha=\{0.1,0.3,0.5\}$.
 The heterogeneous models include: 1) one ResNet-18~\cite{he2015deep}, 2) two small CNNs: CNN1 and CNN2; 3) two Wide-ResNets (WRN)~\cite{zagoruyko2017wide}: WRN-16-1 and WRN-40-1.
 For knowledge distillation, we use ResNet-18 as the server's global model.
 Detailed architecture information of the given deep networks can be found in Appendix.
-Table~\ref{tb2} evaluates all methods in heterogeneous one-shot FL under practical non-iid data settings.
+Table~\ref{tb2} evaluates all methods in heterogeneous one-shot FL under practical non-IID data settings.
 We omit the results for FedAvg as FedAvg does not support heterogeneous models.
-We remark that FL under both the non-iid data distribution and different model architecture setting is a quite challenging task.
-Even under this setting, our FedSyn still significantly outperforms the other baselines.
+We remark that FL under both the non-IID data distribution and different model architecture setting is a quite challenging task.
+Even under this setting, our DENSE still significantly outperforms other baselines.
 In addition, we report the accuracy curve of global distillation.
 As shown in Figure~\ref{fig6}, our method outperforms other baselines by a large margin.